Charles Dewey Day

 Day also served on the commission for the codification of the civil laws of Lower Canada, which produced the Civil Code of Lower Canada, enacted in 1866.
 Day wrote all of the provisions of the Civil Code relating to commercial law, and most of the provisions relating to property rights.
 He was later appointed to the federal royal commission investigating the Pacific Scandal, whose investigation contributed to the downfall of the federal Conservative government of Sir John A. Macdonald in 1873.

-Day was interested in promoting education throughout his life, and from 1864 to his death in 1884 while visiting England was the first chancellor of McGill College (now McGill University).
+Day was interested in promoting education throughout his life, and from 1864 to his death in 1884 was the first chancellor of McGill College (now McGill University).

 Family and early legal career

 Day was born in Bennington, Vermont in 1806, the son of Ithmar Day and Laura Dewey.
 His father was likely employed by the North-West Company.
 The family moved in 1812 to Montreal in Lower Canada, where his father was involved in retail businesses, particularly pharmacies and provisions for the fur trade.
 In 1828, the family moved again, this time to Wright's Town, Lower Canada (now Gatineau, Quebec), across the Ottawa River from Bytown (now Ottawa).
 His father established a sawmill, fulling-mill and blacksmith shop.

 Day studied in Montreal, articled in law, and was called to the bar of Lower Canada in 1827.
 He practised mainly in the Ottawa Valley and represented lumber merchants such as the Wright family.
 In 1838, he was named Queen's Counsel.

 Day married twice, first to Barbara Lyon in 1830, with whom he had three children, and then in 1853 to Maria Margaret Holmes, daughter of Benjamin Holmes, a Montreal merchant and political figure.